EdPike365-Org/edpike365-blog/README_CODE_QUALITY.md

 ## My first shot

-Would use Prettier for formatting.
+ESLint only lints, no formatting.
+Have ESLint use Prettier for formatting.

 ```JS
 //.eslintrc.js